 Ms. Brandwein is responsible for the administration of Fortbrand Services's lease portfolio and equipment records.
 In addition, Ms. Brandwein administers Fortbrand Services's management information systems and coordinates customer and supplier relationships.

 Ms. D'Agostino is responsible for all invoicing, payments and other accounting and record keeping functions of Fortbrand Services.
-Ms. D'Agostino has been in the employ of Fortbrand Services for two decades.
+Ms. D'Agostino has been in the employ of Fortbrand Services for three decades.

 Ms. Vecker has two decades of experience in both public and private accounting, having been employed by a major public accounting firm, as well as having been Controller of several middle market companies.
 Ms. Vecker is a Certified Public Accountant.